1601-mma2013/Maze-Runner/README.md

 >- To Pay Attention to All the elements around.

 Risk
-- The Vistor might be find it hard to
+- Vistor might be find it hard to control the maze.
+- Vistor might not have a smart phone.
+- Vistor might not have internet data to download the APK file.

 Obstacles
 - This project is placed in darkplace, the light souce might not be enough, the other projected project might produce some unwanted light source to interfere the webcam to detect the marker.